muradkhan101/task-manager/README.md

-# task-manager
+# react-playground
-A React based Trello-esque Task Management app
+Testing build tools with React and component structures